RayanAkhtar/MedGenAiBackend/README.md

 You will also need to have the postgres database running with your username and password, we currently use medgen_user and blackberry as the username and password, this isn't running on the main server so make sure to keep your alternative usernames and passwords safe.

+## Other Requirements
+You will need to have a folder to contain images in the same level as this backend repo called MedGenAI-Images Please contact Rayan Akhtar (ra1422@ic.ac.uk) for this.

 ### Running the Server
 ```